 War, Peace and Religion

-A distinct trend has emerged in international relations during this early 21st century.
-It’s a phenomenon as ancient as the Holy Roman Empire, as the Ottoman Empire of old.
-In fact, it tracks right back to ancient Babylon.
+A distinct trend has emerged in the interaction between nation states during this early 21st century.
+It’s a phenomenon as ancient as the Holy Roman Empire, as venerable as the Ottoman Empire of old.

 It’s the phenomenon of religion.